rjspencer/docs/theming.md

 `order`

-	a comma seperated list of the order for the navigation
+	a comma seperated list of the order for the navigation, when using custom pages be sure to prefix it with "custom" (see example above)

 	accepted value are the same as ignore